jaeseonlee-stat/scanplot/README.md

 scan_plot(data = covid_US, shp = shp_US, id = id, allmap = FALSE)
 ```

-The first three resulting maps are as follows.
-The black-bordered line indicate detected spatial group by scan statistics.
-First week has no spatial cluster, whereas others have.
+The first three of generated maps are as follows.
+Regions with black-bordered line represent detected spatial group by scan statistics.
+As you can see, the first week has no spatial cluster, whereas others have.

 ![](images/cluster_X2020.03.17.jpeg)